wri/dl_jobs/README.md

         results_timestamp<bool>: add timestamp to results filename
         log<bool|str>: write logs. if str: use str as filename log_dir<str>: log directory
-        *args: args for method when launching a single job (otherwise use args_list) **kwargs: kwargs for method when launching a single job (otherwise use args_list)
+        task_kwargs<dict>: dict of other DLTask.create_function args not explicitly defined above *args: args for method when launching a single job (otherwise use args_list) **kwargs: kwargs for method when launching a single job (otherwise use args_list)